dorianps/LESYMAP/README.md

 *****
 ## What does it do
-Takes lesion maps and cognitive performance scores from patients with stroke and maps the specific brain areas responsible for the cognitive deficit.
+Takes lesion maps and cognitive performance scores from patients with stroke, and maps the brain areas responsible for the cognitive deficit.

 *****